NCrashed/asteroids-arena/README.md

 - C. Control group for performance. **Done**.
 - ATS2.
 Low level FP language with dependent typing that will allow mutation in place, redundant checks elimination and zero cost abstractions. **On hold**.
 - D. Curious to test it with GC and without GC.
 Not started yet.
 - Zig.
-Low level alternative to pure C. Curious in performance and if it easy to bind to C libraries. **In progress**.
+Low level alternative to pure C. Curious in performance and if it easy to bind to C libraries. **Done**.
 - Rust.
 Curious in performance and expressive power comparing to Haskell. **Done**.

 # Results